centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 <li>title - the translatable title used for this checkout pane as the fieldset title in checkout</li>
 <li>name - the translatable name of the pane, used in administrative displays; if not specified, defaults to the title</li>
 <li>page - the page_id of the checkout page the pane should appear on by default; defaults to ‘checkout’</li>
-<li>collapsible - TRUE or FALSE indicating whether or not the checkout pane’s fieldset should be collapsible; defaults to FALSE</li>
+<li>collapsible - TRUE or FALSE indicating whether the checkout pane’s fieldset should be collapsible; defaults to FALSE</li>
-<li>collapsed - TRUE or FALSE indicating whether or not the checkout pane’s fieldset should be collapsed by default; defaults to FALSE</li>
+<li>collapsed - TRUE or FALSE indicating whether the checkout pane’s fieldset should be collapsed by default; defaults to FALSE</li>
 <li>weight - integer weight of the page used for determining the page order; defaults to 0</li>
-<li>enabled - TRUE or FALSE indicating whether or not the pane is enabled by default; defaults to TRUE</li>
+<li>enabled - TRUE or FALSE indicating whether the pane is enabled by default; defaults to TRUE</li>
-<li>review - TRUE or FALSE indicating whether or not the pane should be included in the review checkout pane; defaults to TRUE</li>
+<li>review - TRUE or FALSE indicating whether the pane should be included in the review checkout pane; defaults to TRUE</li>
 <li>module - the name of the module that defined the pane; should not be set by the hook but will be populated automatically when the pane is loaded</li>
 <li>file - the filepath of an include file relative to the pane’s module containing the callback functions for this pane, allowing modules to store checkout pane code in include files that only get loaded when necessary (like the menu item file property)</li>
 <li>base - string used as the base for the magically constructed callback names, each of which will be defaulted to [base]_[callback] unless explicitly set; defaults to the pane_id</li>